14 Top Crypto Venture Capital Firms Active Right Now

 7. Framework Ventures

-Framework Ventures is a venture capital firm that invests in founders building with blockchain technologies.
-They partner with companies from the earliest seed and ICO stages through early-stage venture rounds.
+Framework Ventures is a venture capital firm that backs founders building with blockchain technology.
+They focus on supporting companies that are creating the core components of the decentralized web.

-- Investment stages: Seed, ICO, and early stage venture
+- Investment stages: Seed, early-stage venture, and ICOs

 - Geographical presence: San Francisco, California